cpast/SirenSetting_Limit_Remover/README.md

 ### FiveM Users ###

 SSLA v2 is compatible with FiveM.
-The server owner must enable ASIs in `server.cfg` with `sv_scripthookallowed true`, and each user must copy the ASI into the plugins folder in their FiveM Application Data.
+Each user must copy the ASI into the plugins folder in their FiveM Application Data.
+No change to the server config is required.

 ### RPH Developers ###